selcukorkmaz/MVN/README.md

 ## Overview

-The MVN R package provides a comprehensive framework for assessing multivariate normality, a key assumption in many parametric multivariate statistical methods such as:
+MVN is an R package that provides a comprehensive and user-friendly framework for assessing multivariate normality—a key assumption in many multivariate statistical methods such as:

 - MANOVA
 - Linear Discriminant Analysis
 - Principal Component Analysis
 - Canonical Correlation Analysis

-Multivariate normality assessment is critical, and no single method is universally optimal.
-MVN combines several numerical and graphical tools to offer reliable evaluations across diverse scenarios.
+Multivariate normality is often overlooked or improperly tested.
+The MVN package addresses this by integrating robust numerical tests, graphical diagnostics, and transformation tools, offering clear insights into the distributional characteristics of your multivariate data.

 ---